 During an attack

 The following section does not represent everything you can or should do in the event of an attack upon your hotel but does provide some general guidance for you to consider that should shape your actions.
-Much of this will apply only if you are: a. aware of what is happening or about to happen, and b. able to extricate yourself from the initial point of the terrorist assault.
-That said, quick and decisive reaction to a sudden attack can save your life.
+Much of this will apply only if you are: a. aware of what is happening or about to happen, and b. able to extricate yourself from the initial point of hotel terrorist attacks.
+That said, a quick and decisive reaction to a sudden attack can save your life.

 First: get away.
 Move as fast as you can away from the point of the attack to either your safe haven or entirely out of the area.
 If the attackers are shooting, stay low and move in erratic zig-zags until you are sure you are clear then move as fast, and as directly, as you can out of the area.

 If you become trapped inside the hotel and are unable to clear the area or make it to your safe haven, make your way to a room, any room, and lock and barricade it from the inside.
 Switch off any ‘’do not disturb’ lights at the door (if an accommodation room) and turn the room lights off along with any television or radio.
 Draw the blinds or curtains fully.
 Lie on the floor and remain silent.
 Do not respond or open your door to anyone – even if they say they are police or other security forces.
-Survivor testimony from Mumbai and Mali points convincingly to the success of ‘hunkering down’.
+Survivor testimony from Mumbai and Mali points convincingly to the success of ‘hunkering down.’
 Terrorists roaming hotel corridors are looking for opportunity targets and will soon move on if frustrated by a locked or immovable door.

 If you have moved to your safe haven, or have locked yourself away, do not re-emerge until you are absolutely sure security forces have the situation under control – this would usually be signalled by a number of loud hailer or PA announcements.
 Just because the situation is suddenly quiet does not mean the attack is over.
 When you do emerge, do so swiftly but with your hands above your head.
 Keep your hands raised until such time as you have been collected by security forces and cleared.

-An attack on a hotel or tourist destination is a complex and chaotic situation.
+Hotel terrorist attacks on a hotel or tourist destination is a complex and chaotic situation.
 There are no easy answers and no ‘one best way’ to surviving such an attack.
 However, with a little preparation, maintaining your situational awareness and keeping a cool head you can give yourself the best chance of survival.

 For more information on this subject, or to discuss your needs in relation to this topic, contact Panoptic Solutions on 1300 651 407 or firstname.lastname@example.org